 Improving Daily Functioning

 The reduction in tremors leads to improved hand-eye coordination and overall dexterity, significantly impacting the daily lives of patients.
+These improvements are part of the deep brain stimulation benefits.

 3. Addressing Dystonia with DBS